ebursztein/sitefab/documentation/gettting_started.md

 `python ../sitefab.py -c config/mysite.yaml generate`

+### plugins
+FIXME

-## Writing pages
+## Writing content

-All is left is to write your pages:
+All is left is to write your content :)

-- **Page content** is written in [Markdown format](https://guides.github.com/features/mastering-markdown/) and embedded a [front matter](/documentation/content.md#frontmatter) that is used to configure the output (e.g stipulates the template to use) and specify meta information.
-To create a page simply add a file in the `content/` directory of  your project
+This is done by creating two files:

+- A **post file** which contains your content and its meta data.
+This is the core of your site.
+See [the post file documentation](/documentation/post_file.md) to learn how to write it.

-- **Page template** are written in Jinja2 and have access to environement variables that give you access to the page content as HTML, the post information and many more useful data.
-See the [template documentation](/documentation/template.md) for more information on how to write templates.
+- A **template file** which is used to specify how you would like to render your content in HTML/CSS/Javascript.
+Usually many posts use the same templates but you can create as many as you wish.
+See the [template documentation](/documentation/post_template.md) for more information on how to write templates.

+Remember in SiteFab terminology everything is a post even if you treat it as a page so if you would like for example to create an about page, you will write a post called `about.md` which contains which ever information you want and an `about.html` template that will render it.
+While it might seems confusing at first, treating each page the same way will makes it easier and more fool proof on the long run.

-- **Collections** are special page generated for each categories / tags that your page have.
-See the [template documentation](/documentation/template.md) for more information.
+Note that SiteFab also generate **Collections** pages for each categories and tags that your posts have.
+See the [collection documentation](/documentation/collection_template.md) for more information.

 ## Serving your site